Cultural depictions of lions: South Asia

 Neolithic cave paintings of lions were found in Bhimbetka rock shelters in central India, which are at least 30,000 years old.

-Narasimha ("man-lion"), also spelt Narasingh, Narasinga, is described as an incarnation (Avatara) of Vishnu in the Puranic texts of Hinduism.
-It is worshiped as "Lion God" and considered sacred by all Hindus in India.
+Narasimha ("man-lion") is described as the fourth incarnation (avatara) of the Hindu deity Vishnu in the Puranic texts of Hinduism, an anthropomorphic form assumed to slay a daitya (demon) named Hiranyakashipu.
+A goddess corresponding to the appearance of Narasimha is also featured, called Narasimhi.

 Lions are also found in Buddhist symbolism.
 Lion pillars erected during the reign of Emperor Ashoka show lions and the chakra emblem.
 The lions depicted in the Lion Capital of Ashoka inspired artists who designed the Emblem of India.

 Singh is an ancient Indian name meaning "lion", dating more than 2,000 years ago to ancient India.
 It was originally only used by warriors in India.
 After the birth of the Khalsa brotherhood in 1699, the Sikhs also adopted the name "Singh" due to the wishes of Guru Gobind Singh.
 Singh is used by various communities today, it is also used by more than 20 million Sikhs worldwide.
 The appellation of the name Singh was used by the Rajputs before being adopted by the Sikhs in 1699.
 Therefore, all "Singh"s in Indian history before 1699 are Hindu and mainly Rajputs.
 The lion also features as the carrier or the vehicle of Durga, the Hindu goddess of war, worshipped in and around the Bengal region.

 The lion is symbolic for the Sinhalese, Sri Lanka's ethnic majority; the term derived from the Indo-Aryan Sinhala, meaning the "lion people" or "people with lion blood", while a sword-wielding lion is the central figure on the modern national flag of Sri Lanka.
 The entrance to Sigiriya, the Lion-Rock of Sri Lanka, was through the Lion Gate, the mouth of a stone lion.
 The paws of the lion is one of seven World Heritage Sites in Sri Lanka.